 Is it true lacrosse is a dangerous sport and involves a lot of physical contact?

 Although there is some physical contact allowed in the mens game, when lacrosse is played at its best there is very little body contact.
 It is truly a game of speed, quickness, agility and skill.
 Depending on who you speak to, there are many sports that allow significantly more contact.
 Unlike many other sports, size is not everything in lacrosse.
 Some of the best players in the country would be considered "undersized" in most other sports.

 What gear does my child need to play?

 Little Avengers: No need to purchase any equipment!
 Sticks and jerseys are provided by the league.

-Boys: Lacrosse helmet (hockey helmets are not permitted), mouth guard, gloves, cleats, arm pads, shoulder pads, stick and athletic supporter.
+Boys: Lacrosse helmet (hockey helmets are not permitted), mouth guard, gloves, cleats, elbow pads, shoulder pads, stick and athletic supporter.

 Girls: Stick, mouth guard, cleats and lacrosse eye protection (goggles).
 Many girls also wear gloves.

-Mouth guards are mandatory for both practices and games.
+Mouth guards (not white or clear) are mandatory for both practices and games.